 At the time of boarding the flight, passengers will have to undergo thermal screening as per health protocol.
 Only asymptomatic travellers would be allowed to board the flight.

-For safe travel of passengers in relation to COVID-19, Bureau of Civil Aviation Security, India is now permitting passengers to carry 350 ml liquid sanitizer in the cabin baggage for travel within India and for outbound flights from India up to 12th August 2020.
+For safe travel of passengers in relation to COVID-19, Bureau of Civil Aviation Security, India is now permitting passengers to carry 350 ml liquid sanitizer in the cabin baggage for travel within India and for outbound flights from India up to 12th November 2020.
 Carriage of other liquid items/gel/paste or items of similar consistency is restricted to 100 ml.

 While making a booking on these flights passenger accepts the terms and conditions associated with the travel on these flights.
 Air India Express has no liability for the same.